 Baths are well-stocked with Gilchrist and Soames toiletries and plenty of counter space.
 Double nozzles in the shower crank out good water pressure and all rooms have bathrobes and slippers.

 Room sizes and perks go up from there, with multiple levels of larger suites.
 Some have terrific terraces with a panoramic view, plus an extra room to put the kids in.
 Speaking of kids, there’s a family pool with a shallow section, a small playground, and a kid’s club.

-There are a few minor oddities in the resort, like the Sunset Bar closing before sunset and a charge for the coffee packets (30 pesos) and teabags (20 pesos) in the room.
+There are a few minor oddities in the resort, like the Sunset Bar closing before sunset and a charge for the coffee packets (30 pesos) and teabags (20 pesos) in the room when I stayed.
+Maybe now that they’re all-inclusive, there’s no way to nickel and dime on these things.
 Wi-Fi is free and usually works well though, plus the fridge gets stocked with soda, beer, bottled water, and snacks.
-At turndown, there’s a nice chocolate and a bucket of ice.
+At turndown, there’s nice chocolate and a bucket of ice.

 In 2019, they bowed to the pressure and fully switched over to an all-inclusive program, which now starts at $430 per night double all-inclusive outside of high season.
 Book direct with Fiesta Americana or check rates at Expedia.com.

-Review by editor and travel destination expert Tim Leffel, who was hosted by Coral Beach Hotel while a guest of Mexico Tourism during their annual Tianguis travel fair.
+Review by editor and travel destination expert Tim Leffel, who was hosted by Grand Fiesta Americana Coral Beach Hotel while a guest of Mexico Tourism during their annual Tianguis travel fair.
 Photos by Leffel except for the spa shot, courtesy of Fiesta Americana.